w3f/polkadot-spec/docs/chap-networking.md

 The `BlockAnnounce` message is sent to the specified substream and indicates to remote peers that the node has either created or received a new block.

-The message is a structure of the following format:
+The message is structured in the following format:

 $$
 {B}{A}=\text{Enc}_{{\text{SC}}}{\left(\text{Head}{\left({B}\right)},{b}\right)}